FASD INITIATIVE AND KEY SERVICES AND SUPPORT COORDINATION

 The Fetal Alcohol Spectrum Disorder (FASD) Initiative works to increase prevention, screening, diagnosis and support of FASD within the community and among service providers and families.
-The program is chaired by the Simcoe Muskoka District Health Unit.
-Members also include family members and caregivers as well as other children’s services providers.
+Members include family members and caregivers as well as other service providers.

 It works with many community organizations and service providers to develop a network of informed partners to deliver appropriate care for people and families affected by FASD.
 It helps to ensure that all programs have culturally relevant FASD information and resources.